abstractitptyltd/abstractit-puppet/README.md

 This module currently only works completely on Ubuntu Precise and Trusty.
 Support for RedHat and CentOS 5,6 and 7 has been added for the new Collections and Puppet 4.x.
-The new pupet-agent and puppetserver are supported on Ubuntu Centos and RedHat but a puppet master running under Passenger is only supported on Ubuntu.
+The new puppet-agent and puppetserver are supported on Ubuntu, Centos and RedHat but a puppet master running under Passenger is only supported on Ubuntu.

 I will be adding support for other operating systems when I get a chance.
 It also only configures puppet 3.6.x and 4.x If you need support for previous versions let me know.